As of August 28, 2020, there have been more than six million

 - There are no other workers that are willing or able to replace the employee or employees requesting paid sick leave, and their position is required to operate at a minimal capacity.

 You must also be operating at a minimal capacity in order to claim this exemption.
-Meaning, if you closed the doors to your practice prior to April 1, 2020, employees who are temporarily absent will not be eligible for the emergency leave benefits until you are operational once again.
+Meaning, if you closed the doors to your dental practice prior to April 1, 2020, employees who are temporarily absent will not be eligible for the emergency leave benefits until you are operational once again.

 Documentation Is Required for Reimbursement